Compact Lifted Relaxations for Low-Rank Optimization: Numerical Results

 We first evaluate the quality of our new relaxations, compared with the matrix perspective relaxation of \citet[][MPRT]{bertsimas2021new}.
-Unfortunately, MPRT does not apply to \eqref{prob:lrmc_orig} as it requires a Frobenius regularization term in the objective.
-Hence, instead of \eqref{prob:lrmc_orig}, we consider
+We consider the regularized problem

-for some regularization parameter $\gamma>0$.
-As $\gamma \rightarrow \infty$, we recover the solution of \eqref{prob:lrmc_orig}.
-We compare the (lower) bounds obtained by three different approaches: MPRT, our full lifted relaxation \eqref{eqn:quadraticShorrelax_lowrank} with the permutation equalities \eqref{eqn:perm.constr.Wyy}, hereafter denoted ``Lifted-Perm'', and our compact lifted relaxation \eqref{prob:lowrankrelaxation_reduced} (``Lifted-Red'').
-Figure \ref{fig:gw_vary_gamma} reports the lower bounds achieved by each approach ---in relative terms compared with an upper bound achieved by the alternating minimization method of \cite{burer2003nonlinear, jain2013low} initialized with a truncated SVD of $\mathcal{P}(\bm{A})$ (absolute values are reported in Figures \ref{fig:gw_vary_gamma_absoluteLBs}--\ref{fig:gw_vary_gamma_absoluteUBs_BM})--- as $\gamma$ increases, for different proportion of entries sampled $p =|\Omega|/mn$ ($n=8$ being fixed).
-Specifically, we compute the relative gap as $\mathrm{Gap}=\frac{UB-LB}{UB}$ with $UB>0$.
+for some regularization parameter $\gamma>0$, with $m=n=8$ and $k=2$.
+As $\gamma \rightarrow \infty$, we recover the solution of \eqref{prob:lrmc_orig}. { We compare the lower bounds obtained by three different approaches: MPRT, our lifted relaxation \eqref{prob:lowrankrelaxation_reduced}, hereafter denoted ``Lifted'', and our lifted relaxation augmented with the projection cuts \eqref{eqn:projcut_matcomp} for all three-row subsets $\mathcal{R} \subseteq [n]$, i.e., $\vert \mathcal{R}\vert=3$ (``Lifted-proj-cuts'').
+Figure \ref{fig:gw_vary_gamma} reports the relative optimality gap achieved by each approach---using the alternating minimization method of \cite{burer2003nonlinear, jain2013low} initialized with a truncated SVD of $\mathcal{P}(\bm{A})$ for the upper bound (absolute values are reported in Figures \ref{fig:gw_vary_gamma_absoluteLBs}--\ref{fig:gw_vary_gamma_absoluteUBs_BM})---as $\gamma$ increases, for different proportions of sampled entries $p =|\Omega|/mn$.
+We compute the relative gap as $\mathrm{Gap}=\frac{UB-LB}{UB}$ with $UB>0$.

-Supporting Proposition \ref{prop:mprt_is_weaker}, we observe that Lifted-Perm and Lifted-Red obtain smaller optimality gaps than MPRT, for all values of $\gamma$, and that the benefit increases as the fraction of sampled entries $p$ increases.
-In particular, when $p=0.95$, there is a regime of values of $\gamma$ (around $10^2$) where both lifted relaxations are tight (as evidenced by a gap of $0\%$), while MPRT is not.

-In addition, as $\gamma$ increases, MPRT achieves an uninformative gap of $100 \%$ (by returning a trivial lower bound of 0, see Figure \ref{fig:gw_vary_gamma_absoluteLBs}), while our lifted relaxations provide non-trivial bounds (and gaps).
-From this experiment, it seems that imposing the permutation equalities \eqref{eqn:perm.constr.Wyy} on $\bm{W}_{y,y}$ in our lifted relaxation (Lifted-Perm vs. Lifted-Red) does not lead {to} significantly tighter bounds, while being computationally much more expensive (see Figure \ref{fig:gw_vary_gamma_runtimes} for computational times).